Two Weight Inequalities for the Cauchy Transform from $ \mathbb{R}$ to $ \mathbb{C}_+$: Elementary Estimates

 \begin{lemma} For $ \star \in \{\textup{diagonal}, \textup{far}, \textup{near}\}$, the following holds

-\end{lemma} The details of these cases are straightforward, appealing to cancellation from the `small' martingale difference, and the $ A_2$ condition.
-Complete details on these cases have appeared in \cites{10031596,10014043,primer}.
+\end{lemma} The details of these cases are straightforward, and have appeared in on these cases have appeared in \cites{10031596,10014043,primer}.
+Briefly, the `diagonal' case depends upon the weak boundedness principle, Proposition \ref{p:weak}.
+The `far' and `near' cases appeal to cancellation from the `small' martingale difference, and the $ A_2$ condition.
 An important element of these arguments is that goodness of the small interval $ I$ implies that it is necessarily relatively far from the boundary of interval $ J$.
 In this case, note that $ I$ will also be relatively far from boundary of $ Q_J$, and vice versa.
-These properties follow from the randomization of the dyadic grids \emph{in only the horizontal direction.}
+These properties follow from the randomization of the dyadic grids \emph{in only the horizontal direction}; note that the randomization in the vertical direction is not needed because of the positivity we have in the second Riesz transform.

 The next two cases concern the reduction of the `large' martingale difference to the child that contains the `small' martingale difference.
 There are two different estimates which are as follows.

 \begin{lemma} Both of these bilinear forms are bounded by $ \mathscr R \lVert f\rVert_{\sigma } \lVert g\rVert_{\tau }$,